 The Executive Committee may appoint up to three FM to serve on the Executive Committee on special mission.
 Such appointments to the Executive Committee should be validated by a General Assembly vote of approval.
 Such appointed executive Committee members can serve on the Executive Committee for up to four years, with yearly renewal.
 Only elected members of the Executive Committee have voting rights.

-One Executive Committee member will be designated as Deputy President.
-In the event that there is a President elect as part of the Executive Committee, he or she will serve as Deputy President and may replace through his/her election the last Deputy President in office.
+Two Executive Committee members will be designated as Deputy Presidents.
+This does not imply automatically the future position of President elect.
+In the event that there is a President elect as part of the Executive Committee, he or she will serve as Deputy President and may replace through his/her election one of the Deputy Presidents in office.

 One Executive Committee member will be designated as Secretary;

+One Executive committee member will be designated as Treasurer.
+In case his/her nomination should occur at his/her mid-term, a prolongation of 2 years as Past Executive Committee Member can be granted in order to fulfill a 4 year term.

-The total number of Full Members serving on the Executive Committee is up to fifteen but may be up to sixteen through the inclusion of the former President or President Elect.
+The total number of Full Members serving on the Executive Committee is up to fifteen but may be up to sixteen through the inclusion of the former President or President Elect, or even up to seventeen if a past Executive Committee member takes up the role of Treasurer.

 If a member of the Executive Committee wishes to retire from his/her function, the Executive Committee will call elections as specified for the respective positions.

-In summary: the Executive Committee can have up to 15 members and may have 16 if president elect or past presidentare included:
+In summary: the Executive Committee can have up to 15 members and may have 16 if President Elect or Past President are included or 17 if a past Executive Committee member becomes treasurer:

 1 president